-As a current GAANN fellow at UNC Charlotte, I have been tasked with tracking my experience in academic course planning, mentorship and teaching experience.
-On this web page you will find an archive and synopsis for each attended workshop, teaching experience milestones, professional development and my teaching experiment plan which will eventually be converted in to my teaching philosophy.
+As a GAANN fellow at UNC Charlotte from 2019-2023, I was tasked with tracking my experience in academic course planning, mentorship and teaching experience.
+On this web page you will find an archive and synopsis for each attended workshop, teaching experience milestones, professional development, my teaching experiment plan and my teaching philosophy.

 Teaching Philosophy